mytja/harmonoid-service/README.md

 In that case you can simply re-push the code to the Heroku by making an empty commit.
 It will automatically update the dependencies at heroku and everything should be fixed.

-## Big Thanks To These People And Organizations
+## ❤ Big Thanks To These People And Organizations

+- **Spotify**
+  - Thanks a lot for publicly giving your API to developers.
+It is really helpful for everyone who wants to develop something music related.

+- **Heroku**
+  - Thanks for providing a free place to deploy this web app.

 - [The Pallets Projects](https://github.com/pallets) for [flask](https://github.com/pallets/flask)